dw-does-grad-school/dw-does-grad-school/README.md

-## Hi there!
-I'm David Welsh
+Const Intro_and_Name = Hi there!
+I'm David
-### I'm a second year Master's Degree Student with Clemson's School of Computing studying Human Centered Artificial Intelligence
+Let Professional_Status = I'm a second year Master's Degree Student with Clemson's School of Computing studying Human Centered Artificial Intelligence

 <!--
 **dw-does-grad-school/dw-does-grad-school** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.